wballard/starphleet/index.md

   $ npm install -g starphleet-cli
   ```

-1. Use the Starphleet CLI to initialize EC2 and add a ship (virtual machine instance).
+1. Use the Starphleet CLI's `init` and `add` commands to launch a new ship (virtual machine instance), perform a git pull on your `STARPHLEET_HEADQUARTERS`, deploy a new [Linux container](https://linuxcontainers.org/), and configure the service specified in the Starphleet headquarters (including automatically running `$ npm install` and `$ npm start`).

   ```bash
   $ starphleet init ec2
   $ starphleet add ship ec2 us-west-1